Buying or selling a home?

 Below are my nine steps to purchasing a home.

-When you begin your search, you'll want to make a check list of items you need to have, get a feel for what neighborhoods and school districts you want to live in, and start working on your budget.
+When you start your search, you'll probably want to form an index of features you want to have, get a feel for what neighborhoods and school districts you'd like to live in, and begin planning around your budget.

-Step 2 – Communicate with a real estate agent
+Step 2 – Connect with a real estate agent in Greenfield

-I'd be more than happy to arrange a time to get together with you and communicate with you regarding why you want to buy a home and get an idea of your future plans.
+We can arrange a time to meet so we can talk about why you want to buy a home and get an idea of your upcoming plans.

-We'll discuss everything from neighborhoods, schools in the Greenfield area, the mortgage industry, to any other economic factors that may affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, school districts in the Greenfield area, the mortgage and housing industries, to any other economic factors that may affect your purchase today or in the future.

-I partner with some of Greenfield's finest mortgage professionals, so you can rest assured that you're in great hands.
+There are some great mortgage professionals in Greenfield, and I partner with a lot of them, so you can rest assured that you're in great hands.

-They can help you decide which kind of loan is best for you, as well as help you get qualified.
+They'll help you choose which type of loan is best for you, as well as help you get qualified.

 Step 3 – Begin looking for a house

-After our initial meeting, I'll start looking for homes on the market that are a great fit for you.
+Following our initial meeting, I'll start finding houses on the market that are a great fit for you.

-I'll get a sneak peek of most of the homes and reject the bad ones, and then we'll book appointments to tour the houses whenever it's most convenient for you.
+I'll preview most of the homes and ignore the duds, and then we'll book appointments to view the homes when it's most convenient for you.

-When we tour the homes, I'll call attention to good features, as well as negative ones.
+When we tour the houses, I'll call attention to good features, as well as bad ones.
 I'll also ask you what things you like and don't like.

-It's common for buyers to revise their wish list as we view houses and some items become far more important than others.
+Frequently, buyers change their wish list as we view houses and some items become more important than others.

-If that happens, I'll search the listings once more and narrow it down to the home you've been wishing for.
+If such is the case, I'll look through all the listings one more time and trim it down to the home you've been wishing for.

-My awareness of the Greenfield home market is an imperative agent in your home search.
-I'm mindful of all the school districts and neighborhoods, and I can alert you to certain neighborhoods are "hot" and warrant prompt action and others that are "cool" and allow for more examination.
+My understanding of the Greenfield home market is a crucial component in your home search.
+I'm informed of all the schools and neighborhoods, and I can let you know which neighborhoods are "hot" and demand prompt action and some that are "cold" and allow for careful consideration.

-As we tour homes, I'll be sure to tell you if the seller's asking price has room for bargaining or if I believe the home is "priced to sell."
+When we tour homes, I'll let you know if the list price has room for bargaining or if I believe the house is "priced to sell."

-When working with an agent, trust your instincts and make sure you ask lots of questions, as any real estate agent in Greenfield will claim to understand the home market.
+Trust your instincts and be sure to ask plenty of questions, as any REALTOR will claim to truly understand the market.

-If it seems like they don't know everything, contact me at 4147278280 or e-mail me at , and I'd be glad to answer any questions you might have.
-My market knowledge will keep you a step ahead throughout the entire process.
+If things don't add up, contact me at 4147278280 or e-mail me at , and I'll be happy to answer any questions you have.
+My understanding of the market will help you stay a step ahead throughout the entire process.

-We'll find your dream house in Greenfield, and when that happens, I'll precisely develop your purchase offer.
-The offer will be tailored with your needs in mind and the home, including many contingencies.
-A few examples are getting financing, carrying out the inspection, and a clear title.
+I know we'll find the house of your dreams in the Greenfield area.
+When we do, I'll carefully create your purchase offer.
+The offer will be tailored exactly to your needs and the home, including several contingencies.
+A few examples are acquiring financing, completing the inspection, and a clean title.

-When we submit your purchase offer, you'll need to present "earnest money."
-This is a cash deposit made to the seller to secure an offer to buy the property, and it's most often applied to the closing costs.
-If the offer is accepted, we should close about 30 to 60 days after.
+When we turn in your purchase offer, you'll likely need to present "earnest money."
+This is a cash deposit submitted to a home seller to secure the offer to buy the property, and it's typically applied to the closing costs.
+If the offer is accepted, we should close on the home about 30 to 60 days afterward.
 This allows ample time for your mortgage financing.

-Most contracts don't close on the first offer.
-It's widely common to receive a counter offer.
-Don't let it alarm you.
-We'll discuss whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.
+Unfortunately most deals aren't closed on the initial offer.
+It's very common to receive a counter offer.
+But don't let it discourage you.
+We'll talk over whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and go on.

 How aggressively we negotiate the contract depends on market conditions.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll put together a deal that works well for you.
+We'll also work within your budget.
+And at the end of the day, we'll formulate a contract that works well for you.

-Once we sign the final deal, you'll start working with your mortgage lender to close the loan.
+Upon completing the deal, you'll begin working with your mortgage lender to close the loan.

-If you're pre-approved, it won't be a long process at all.
-However, you need to stay in close contact with your mortgage lender.
+It won't take much time at all if you're pre-approved, but you'll need to stay in close contact with your lender.

-And I'll care for all the property information your lender will need to close the loan.
+And I'll take care of all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your application.
+Your lender will furnish you with a Loan Estimate (LE) of your closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.

-This estimate is based on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy, and I'll analyze the estimate and let you know if everything looks all right.
+The estimate rests on the loan amount.
+RESPA requirements dictate that it has to contain all closing costs and be within a close range of accuracy, and I'll analyze the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
-This will likely occur at a title company or escrow office and will likely be a smooth and relaxing occurrence.
+Then it's time to close on your home.
+This should occur at a title company or escrow office and will probably be a smooth and relaxed occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just call me at 4147278280 or e-mail me at .
+And if you have any questions, be sure to contact me at 4147278280 or e-mail me at .